 For rent stabilized and rent controlled apartments throughout New York State, a “family member” of the tenant may have the right to a rent stabilized renewal lease or protection from eviction in an apartment under rent control when the tenant dies or permanently leaves the apartment.
 For a detailed explanation of “family member,” refer the “Family Member-Definition” portion of this Fact Sheet.

 A family member has the right to a renewal lease or protection from eviction if he or she resided with the tenant as a primary resident in the apartment for two (2) years immediately prior to the death of, or permanent departure from the apartment by the tenant.
-The family member may also have the right to a renewal lease or protection from eviction if he/she resided with the tenant from the inception of the tenancy or from the commencement of the relationship.
+The tenant shall be considered to have permanently vacated the apartment when he/she has permanently ceased living there.
+The continued payment of rent by the tenant or the signing of renewal leases shall not preclude a claim by a family member to seek tenancy.
+The family member may also have the right to a renewal lease or protection from eviction if he/ she resided with the tenant from the inception of the tenancy or from the commencement of the relationship.
 If the family member trying to establish succession rights is a senior citizen or disabled person, then the minimum period of co-occupancy is reduced to one (1) year.

 Family Member - Definition

 “Family member” is defined as either a spouse, son, daughter, stepson, stepdaughter, father, mother, stepfather, stepmother, brother, sister, grandfather, grandmother, grandson, granddaughter, father-in-law, mother-in-law, son-in-law or daughter-in-law of the tenant or permanent tenant.

 The definition of “family member” also includes any other person(s) residing with the tenant or permanent tenant in the housing accommodation as a primary resident, who can prove emotional and financial commitment and interdependence between such person(s) and the tenant.